 - The testing was done in a foreign country, where laws protecting animals might be weaker than in the U.S.

-- Either the ingredients or the product have not been tested on animals within the last five, ten or twenty years (but perhaps were before, and could be again).
+- The ingredients or the product have not been tested on animals within the last five, ten, or twenty years (but perhaps were before, and could be again).

 PETA's Beauty Without Bunnies Program & Logo

-The only way to be sure a product is truly cruelty-free, meaning that the product and its ingredients weren’t tested on animals, is to only purchase from brands that are certified cruelty-free by a recognized organization like PETA.
+The only way to be sure a product is genuinely cruelty-free, meaning that the product and its ingredients weren't tested on animals, is to only purchase from certified cruelty-free brands by a recognized organization like PETA.

 Mother Dirt is Certified Cruelty-Free